1952 Gretsch Synchromatic Archtop Acoustic

 What’s great about the guitar?
 It’s a joy to play, addictive even.
 It has a kind of mojo that is difficult to describe.
 I seem to choose it more than any others on the wall.
 Just feels good.
 It has a chunky neck that is a V, but not like an old Gibson, it’s an offset and rounded V and low great action (with room on the adjustable bridge to go as low as you want).
 I had electric 10’s on it and it was fun to play but a little too much squeakin’ and tinny sound.
 I put flat wound jazz 10’s on it, and I’m really digging it.
 It has just enough of the old wooden box tinny-ness, which is how I play it (as opposed to a jazz box, but not too much like I feel that the electric 10’s were giving it.
 Some folks put heavy gauge strings on these archtops and swear by it.
 The sound is wooden archtop – woody and cuts through.
 I know these were jazz guitars, but I like playing it for country/folky/bluesy music.
 I think the guitar is super cool looking – the aging, the checking, the bridge, the tailpiece!, and even the finish damage on the face.

-The guitar is all original, as far as I know.
-And has the original case.
+The guitar is all original, as far as we know with its original case.